Tips for Parents shooting sports

 So you bought a nice DSLR and a lovely lens that the camera store recommended to cover your child in sports.
 There are just a few tips to remember to make all your photos a lot better.

-Get to the game early—This will give you time to scout out the best locations for taking photos and get a feel for the lighting conditions at the field or court.
+Get to the game early—this will give you time to scout out the best photo spots and get a feel for the lighting conditions at the field or court.

 Get closer—Most parents could have saved a lot of money had they done what most pros do.
 Get out of the stands and get on the sidelines of the field.
 You may need permission, but this will improve your photos.

-Shoot tight—While occasionally a looser shot can work, if it does, you still need to enlarge it to enjoy it as compared to the tight shots.
-Also, while you can crop later, the photos shot with a longer lens and not cut tend to look better than the cropped image, technically.
-One of the reasons is the uncropped idea is full resolution.
+Shoot tight—While occasionally a looser shot can work, if it does, you still need to enlarge it to enjoy it more than the tight shots.
+Also, while you can crop later, photos shot with a longer lens and not cropped tend to look better, technically.
+One reason is that the uncropped idea is full resolution.

 Use continuous shooting mode—This will allow you to take a rapid-fire series of photos, which can help capture fast-moving sports action.